osrf-migration/cloudsim-wiki/Installation.md

 1. Linked packages allow you to use local copies of repositories, and are useful for development.

-The `link.bash` script links the cloudsim packages:
+The `link.bash` script* links the cloudsim packages:

 1. `bower_create_links` and `npm_create_links` make local copies available to
 be used by others.
 1. `bower_use_links` and `npm_use_links` create the symlinks.

 Use `clean.bash` and `build.bash` to remove links and install the software.
 You can then use `link.bash` to add links if you want to edit code.

+\* We don't recommend the use of `link.bash`, since most of the time different servers need different dependencies.
+The recommended approach is to manually link the packages you are currently working on.

 [Proceed to Running](Running)